 And that’s OK.
 Not every conversation is going to be a home run.
-Just remember to keep your expectations in check and to focus on the process, not the outcome.
+Remember to keep your expectations in check and focus on the process, not the outcome.

 The more you practice, the better you’ll get at small talk, and the more likely you will have a great conversation.